 Scientists discovered that a hack happens on average every 39 seconds – and that was back in 2017.
 That number is constantly changing for the worse, especially when you consider that hacking grew by 11% between 2018 and 2019.
 Some of those hackers will be targeting your smartphone or tablet.
 But how to know if your phone is hacked?
 And how can you protect yourself from being hacked in the future?
 This article is here to answer these questions.

-How to know if your phone is hacked?
+How to tell if your phone has been hacked?

 - Phone slows down, heats up, or drains the battery

 - Your contacts receive messages you never sent